-BOTOX® is a prescription medicine that is injected to prevent headaches in adults with Chronic Migraine who have 15 or more days each month with headache lasting 4 or more hours each day in people 18 years or older.

-It is not known whether BOTOX® is safe or effective to prevent headaches in patients with migraine who have 14 or fewer headache days each month (episodic migraine).

-IMPORTANT SAFETY INFORMATION

-BOTOX® may cause serious side effects that can be life threatening.
-Get medical help right away if you have any of these problems any time (hours to weeks) after injection of BOTOX®:

-- Problems swallowing, speaking, or breathing, due to weakening of associated muscles, can be severe and result in loss of life.
-You are at highest risk if these problems are pre-existing before injection.
-Swallowing problems may last for several months. - Spread of toxin effects.
-The effect of botulinum toxin may affect areas away from the injection site and cause serious symptoms including: loss of strength and all-over muscle weakness, double vision, blurred vision and drooping eyelids, hoarseness or change or loss of voice, trouble saying words clearly, loss of bladder control, trouble breathing, trouble swallowing.

-Please see additional Important Safety Information on adjacent page.
+Indication BOTOX® is a prescription medicine that is injected to prevent headaches in adults with chronic migraine who have 15 or more days each month with headache lasting 4 or more hours each day in people 18 years or older.
+It is not known whether BOTOX® is safe and effective to prevent headaches in patients with migraine who have 14 or fewer headache days each month (episodic migraine).
+IMPORTANT SAFETY INFORMATION BOTOX® may cause serious side effects that can be life threatening.
+Get medical help right away if you have any of these problems any time (hours to weeks) after injection of BOTOX®: Problems swallowing, speaking, or breathing, due to weakening of associated muscles, can be severe and result in loss of life.
+You are at the highest risk if these problems are pre-existing before injection.
+Swallowing problems may last for several months • Spread of toxin effects.
+The effect of botulinum toxin may affect areas away from the injection site and cause serious symptoms including: loss of strength and all-over muscle weakness, double vision, blurred vision and drooping eyelids, hoarseness or change or loss of voice, trouble saying words clearly, loss of bladder control, trouble breathing, and trouble swallowing Please see additional Important Safety Information about ${\rm BOTOX}^{\otimes}$ on the adjacent page.